sojay/fibonacci-api/README.md

 ### Security Considerations

-1. Set up proper rate limiting
+1. Rate limiting is implemented to prevent abuse
-2. Implement input validation to prevent attacks
+2. Input validation prevents excessive computation
 3. Use HTTPS in production
 4. Consider adding authentication for API usage tracking